BlackSharkTech/Xavier-Passport-MRZ-OCR-iOS-Eval-SDK/README.md

 ![Xavier Logo](./readme_images/passport_scanning_simplified.jpg)
 ![Xavier Logo](./readme_images/xavier_logo.jpg)

-### Xavier iOS Integration Manual
+### Xavier Mrz Sdk Integration Manual
 <br>
 ####For Xavier iOS SDK 1.1, March 2017
 ####By Blackshark Tech,  6811 Spout Ln, Fairfax Station, VA 22039
 <br>
 **Description**

-The Xavier SDK contains both Objective-C and Swift demo applications that demonstrate the API calls you can use to interact with the Xavier Library.
-The Xavier SDK is an iOS framework that enables the developers to integrate the ability to scan International Civil Aviation Organization (ICAO) compliant two-line passport and three-line ID travel documents.
+The Xavier Mrz SDK contains both Objective-C and Swift demo applications that demonstrate the API calls you can use to interact with the Xavier Library.
+The Xavier SDK is an iOS framework that enables the developers to integrate the ability to perform OCR i.e. scan on International Civil Aviation Organization (ICAO) compliant two-line passport and three-line ID travel documents.
 Some sample documents that Xavier SDK can process are:
 <br>

 * Passport